Last Updated on July 25, 2023 by Melissa S.

 Little did I know that as well as wasting my time, in a lot of instances I was wasting money too!

-For larger items, Royal Mail are usually more expensive than other couriers such as Hermes, plus they do not offer the same level of tracking or compensation without paying extra.
-I tend to use Royal Mail for anything large letter sized or smaller, (provided it is not worth more than £20) and Hermes for larger items.
-With Hermes, the buyer gets automatic parcel tracking while I get a confirmation that the item has been delivered.
+For larger items, Royal Mail are usually more expensive than other couriers such as Evri, plus they do not offer the same level of tracking or compensation without paying extra.
+I tend to use Royal Mail for anything large letter sized or smaller, (provided it is not worth more than £20) and Packlink for larger items.
+With Packlink, the buyer gets automatic parcel tracking while I get a confirmation that the item has been delivered.

 By purchasing my postage through eBay – whether this is for Royal Mail or Packlink, not only does this mean I can pay via Paypal, but as soon as I purchase, the buyer gets an update that their order is being processed which generally keeps them off your back.
-Once the address label is printed I can then take my letter sized items straight to a postbox instead of queuing in the post office, and Hermes can be taken to parcel drop off, which tend to be in local convenience shops.
+Once the address label is printed I can then take my letter sized items straight to a postbox instead of queuing in the post office, and Packlink items can be taken to parcel drop off, which tend to be in local convenience shops or InPost lockers.

 Wondering how to do this?
 When you have sold an item, click “Buy Postage” and the options should appear.